Common Symptoms of Sleep Apnea in Women

 How is it treated?

 It’s often treated by using non-invasive treatments such as CPAP or oral appliances.
 These are often the first treatments recommended.
-If these aren’t effective enough, minimally-invasive procedures or inpatient or outpatient surgery may be suggested.
+If these aren’t effective enough, minimally-invasive procedures or inpatient or pharmacological or outpatient surgery may be suggested.
 These can help correct the underlying structural problem that’s causing your disorder and symptoms.

 If you’re experiencing snoring, fatigue, depression, or another symptom associated with sleep apnea, make an appointment today with eos sleep.
 We can conduct a sleep study to definitively diagnose or rule out the presence of sleep apnea and ensure that you get effective treatment and the restorative sleep you need.